Sharpie360/filtrify-photo--backend/backend-worklog.md

 - Express webserver
   - route for adding cors proxy to requests
   - pull url from path prop on request object
-    - might need validation for ://
+    - validate url
   - apply cors headers to request
   - respond with proxied image
+    - might need validation for ://

 - Do it again to understand it better